 India rebuts China on pressuring Lanka to call off Chinese ship’s visit

-A spokesperson for China’s foreign ministry, without naming India, said on Monday that it was “completely unjustified for certain countries to cite the so-called security concerns to pressure Sri Lanka” over the ship’s visit.
+A spokesperson for China’s foreign ministry had, without naming India, said on Monday that it was “completely unjustified for certain countries to cite the so-called security concerns to pressure Sri Lanka” over the ship’s visit.

 The row over the Chinese vessel’s visit to Sri Lanka comes at a time when India-China ties are at a fresh low because of the two-year-old military standoff at the Line of Actual Control (LAC).
 Over the past few days, the Yuan Wang 5 has been cruising the Indian Ocean as the Chinese side engaged Sri Lankan officials in negotiations on letting the ship dock at Hambantota, which has been under Chinese control since 2017.